cgossain/FirebaseIdentity/README.md

 # FirebaseIdentity

+The primary motivation of this library is to make building custom UI around the Firebase Authentication service easier on iOS for those of us that do not want to use the FirebaseUI library.

+It does this by implementing standard authentication workflows and error handling (i.e. account linking, profile updates, set/update password, reauthentication, enable/disable thrid-party identity providers, account deletion, auto-retry, etc.).
+This is done by abstracting away a lot of the error handling logic into a singleton state machine (called AuthManager) capable of handling most Firebase authentication use cases.

 [![CI Status](https://img.shields.io/travis/cgossain/FirebaseIdentity.svg?style=flat)](https://travis-ci.org/cgossain/FirebaseIdentity)
 [![Version](https://img.shields.io/cocoapods/v/FirebaseIdentity.svg?style=flat)](https://cocoapods.org/pods/FirebaseIdentity)
 [![License](https://img.shields.io/cocoapods/l/FirebaseIdentity.svg?style=flat)](https://cocoapods.org/pods/FirebaseIdentity)
 [![Platform](https://img.shields.io/cocoapods/p/FirebaseIdentity.svg?style=flat)](https://cocoapods.org/pods/FirebaseIdentity)

-## Introduction

-The purpose of this library is to make building custom frontend UI around the Firebase Authentication service easier on iOS for those of us that do not want to use the FirebaseUI library.
-It does this by implementing standard authentication workflows and error handling (i.e. account linking, profile updates, set/update password, reauthentication, enabling/disabling thrid-party providers, account deletion, auto-retry, etc.).
-This is done by abstracting away a lot of the error handling logic into a singleton state machine ('AuthManager') cabable of handling most Firebase authentication use cases.

 ## Usage

-### AuthManager Singleton
+### AuthManager

-The primary class you need to work with is `AuthManager`.
+The main class you'll work with is `AuthManager`, and is intended to be used as a singleton.

-The setup should be done early in the app lifecycle, but after initializing the Firebase library.
+The setup should be done as early as possible in the app lifecycle after initializing the Firebase library.

 <pre>
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {